How to Scale AI Projects Faster: Hire Remote AI Developers in 2-6 Weeks

 #1 Access to global AI talent beyond local shortages

 Venture capital funding in AI keeps accelerating, which drives the demand for skilled AI engineers.
-It means that the best AI developers are up for grabs, and companies are moving fast to secure them.
+It means the best AI developers (and AI programmers) are up for grabs, and companies are moving fast to recruit them.

-As the local talent pool keeps shrinking, companies with smart hiring strategies are turning to global Artificial Intelligence expertise.
+As the local talent pool keeps shrinking, companies with smart hiring strategies choose to hire offshore AI developers and deploy nearshore teams to access global Artificial Intelligence expertise.

 CEE is another hotspot to consider for your AI solutions.
 Countries like Poland, Romania, and Ukraine are vast repositories of top AI developers with diverse expertise.
 Between 2020 and 2024, 34 new AI companies were founded in Ukraine, bringing the total to 243, the second highest in the region:

-Thus, both CEE and LATAM let you build world-class Artificial Intelligence units at up to 60% lower cost of operations, which brings us to the next point.
+Thus, nearshore locations like CEE and LATAM let you build your IT team and AI units with up to 60% lower operational costs.
+That brings us to the next point.

 #2 Cost advantages